Super-natural/superTween/README.md

 	// get a dom element
 	var tweenMe = document.getElementById('elementToAnimate);

-	// to run a complicated tween
-	superTween.to(tweenMe, 4, {
+	// to run a complicated tween (this one has interfering variables but shows what you can affect) superTween.to(tweenMe, 4, {
 		x: 300,
 		y:500,
 		scaleY: 0.5,
 		scaleX: 2,
+		scale: 2,
 		width: 500,
 		height: 250,
 		rotate: 45,